What is Aruba ClearPass? How Does it Protect Your Network?

-But the number of devices connecting to your network isn’t the only cause for concern.
-Your employees are connecting to Wi-Fi networks everywhere they go, and they’re downloading apps and data for both work and personal reasons.
-Personal apps hardly have the security protections needed to safeguard business networks.
+Employees connect their personal devices to Wi-Fi networks everywhere they go, and download apps and data for both work and personal reasons.
+Personal apps don’t have the security protections needed to safeguard business networks.

 What is Aruba ClearPass?

-ClearPass helps you identify which devices are being used, how many are connected to your network, where they’re connecting from, and which operating systems are supported.
+ClearPass helps identify which devices are being used, how many are connected to the network, where they’re connecting from, and which operating systems are supported.

 - Type and model name

-- MAC address
+- Media access control address

-- IP address
+- Internet protocol address

-- NIC vendor
+- Network interface card vendor

-- OS and version number
+- Operating system and version number

 After devices are granted access, ClearPass uses active and passive profiling methods to monitor your network and keep it safe.

-With ClearPass OnGuard, your IT team can define the “level of health” a device must have in order to gain network access.
+With ClearPass OnGuard, your IT team can define the “level of health” a device must have to gain network access.

 This solution automatically conducts critical endpoint health checks and posture assessments to ensure that all devices are compliant with your requirements (and industry best practices).
-It works for both wired and wireless networks.

 This solution provides real-time insight into the activity on your network, equipping you to identify and address any threats that may present themselves.

 After all, you have to be prepared to take action if you discover unusual network behavior.
 That requires establishing a unified approach that can block traffic and disconnect devices when necessary – even in the middle of the night.

-Whichever platforms you use (or are considering), they will work with ClearPass’ REST based APIs, Syslog messaging, and extensions repository.
+Whichever platforms you use (or are considering), they will work with ClearPass’ REST-based APIs, Syslog messaging, and extensions repository.
 Your collective solution will deliver end-to-end policy enforcement and the visibility you need to keep your network secure.

-Learning to Build A Formidable Network Security Solution
+Building A Formidable Network Security Solution

 Your business faces unique challenges, and protecting your network requires a unique solution.